easteregg

 The Real Cost of Free Tools

 Offigneum and MacGlacio cost just $4.99 for a month license, and also offer 1-year ($39.99) and lifetime plan (currently discounted at just $48.99).
 Compare this price to what happens if your data gets exposed.
 Fixing identity theft takes an average of 200 hours and costs thousands of dollars.
 HIPAA violation fines start at $50,000.
 Customer data breaches cause lawsuits and penalties.
-Even personal embarrassment from exposed private photos or documents has a psychological cost that is much more than a five dollars.
+Even personal embarrassment from exposed private photos or documents has a psychological cost that is much more than five dollars.

 Free tools are not actually free when they fail.
 You spend hours learning how to use them, waiting for processes to finish, and believing you are safe.
 Then, a year later, you discover that you sold a device with personal information that can be recovered.
 The time cost alone is more than the price of specialized software.
 The risk cost cannot be measured.